conscious-incompetence/conscious-incompetence.github.io/_posts/2015-05-20-lambda-calculus.md

 Where $s^n \; z$ means to apply function $s$ to $z$ a total of $n$ times, e.g., $s^3 \; z = s \; (s \; (s \; z))$.
-In this encoding, 0 is a function that takes two arguments and returns the second one, and any natural number $n$ is the function that takes two arguments and applies the first one to the second one $n$ times.
+In this encoding, 0 is a function that takes two arguments and returns the second one, and any natural number $n$ is the function tahat takes two arguments and applies the first one to the second one $n$ times.
 We can then define arithmetic on natural numbers as follows:

 {{ %aside }}
+#### Historical sidenote

-Historical sidenote: The successor, addition, and multiplication functions were simple to encode, but not all encodings are as obvious.
+The successor, addition, and multiplication functions were simple to encode, but not all encodings are as obvious.
 Church and his students spent a long time trying to figure out how to encode the predecessor function (the function that subtracts 1 from a